THLO/xrc_demo/README.md

 dfx deploy --with-cycles 10000000000000
 ```

-Note that the `--with-cycles` parameter is required because must be sent with
+Note that the `--with-cycles` parameter is required because cycles must be sent
-every message to the exchange rate canister.
+with every request to the exchange rate canister.

-Open the link for the `xrc_demo_backend` to get to the Candid interface.
+Open the link for the `xrc_demo` to get to the Candid interface.